ashutoshmjain/gita/src/mathuraChap07.md

 In a way, the actions are to test what is a right fit, and what is not - reconfiguration.
 Like we slowly take a small sip of coffee - to check if it is hot (or not).
 After many trials and consequent feedback loops, we develop a right routine.
 The actions done at this stage are an outcome of a resolve -  a correct objective assessment of the context to bridge the gaps in reality .
 An experienced (well-trained) response is said to be out of a ¨resolve¨ - it is called `Nishchya`- Like a surgeon's call to cut open a patient's heart.
 In `Vaidik` parlance, the `Nishchaya` is an outcome of `Yazna` - repetitive actions.

 In Sanskrit such an action is called `Nishchyatmak` - beyond doubts.
 The intent of the action represents the resolve - `Nishchaya`.

-This is where we need to feel and appreciate others' point of view.
-Compassion is thus a characteristic of the present and like `Karmas`, compassion lives in this very moment.
-Future is well-known — ultimately we all die, the important question is how we live our present.
-Because "present" is the only accessible ‘door’ to the future (and the past) — it is where the spotlight of consciousness is shining bright — this moment.
-In fact, it may be confusing to use the words ‘future’ or ‘past’.
-An easier way to say this is:

-Spending a night at the island always sharpened his thinking.
-The `Samadhi` at the cave, helped `Maharishi` conclude the root cause of misery in (his) modern world.
-It was that everyone held their point of view ‘sacrosanct’.
-People were not even ready to look at the world from others' perspective, while they wanted everyone to fully understand theirs.
-He felt, in the name of debate, the civilized world adopted the same old  animal behaviour.
-We simply replaced muscle power with power of spoken words.
-And this was exactly opposite to what `Vaśiṣṭha` had envisaged for a civil society.
-Compassion was the very basis of new design, and it was exact opposite to current notion of debate.
-No one wanted to say "you are right" ; the question was always to check "am I not right?"

-Being an astrologer, was a unique gift.
-He had the ability to see the ‘present’ from people's perspective.
-If you couldn't see present of this world from someone's standpoint, what chance would you have to see their past, or their future?
-To know someone's future (or past), you got to know their present first, exactly the way they see it.

-> The key revelation, however  was, if we attain the ability to see the world exactly as someone else sees it then we also get to see “who we are” from their standpoint.
-It should not be a surprise because if you could use someone's eyes, first thing you would like to see is your own face.
-Why?
-Because the fundamental quest [^quest] is "who am I?"?
-And unfortunately our eyes can't see our own face.
-Our ears can't hear our own heartbeat.
-We must ascribe to another set of sensory apparatus to see who we are!

-Our sensory apparatus is designed to see everything other than that we claim our own.
-In essence, we can never understand the limitations of our ‘point of view’ unless we truly see it from others' standpoint.
-The problem is, our sensory apparatus (eyes, ears, nose, tongue and skin) doesn't know how to enable this ability.
-Our senses are designed to see external things — outwards, whereas seeing our own self is ‘metaphorically’ inwards.
-Since we can't turn our senses upside down, the only way available to perceive “who we are?” is through subscribing to others' senses.
-And this access is available only At this moment, and only through compassion.
-Why only?
-Because compassion generates feedback from others.
-For example, no one would look into your eyes straight if you did something trivial - not so good.
-Even if you seek formal feedback, the answer normally is a "thanks" without making an eye contact.
-On the other hand, if you did something perfect, the feedback is spontaneous.
-You can see it in their eyes.
-You don't need to seek feedback - neither they need to say a thanks.
-In a way, the other person is letting you use their eyes - to show you what they really think of you.

-At that moment with `Matsya`, `Maharishi` saw himself through her eyes.
-Though it was a brief meetup, and unplanned — she was neither educated nor elite — but she was an embodiment of a commoner's hopes from the highest order of human wisdom.
-One who knew nothing to one who knew it all.
-Her purity and intelligence acted like an untainted  mirror to `Maharish's` soul.
-He saw in her vantage the path he was on and what masses expected him to accomplish.
-They expected him not to win arguments with other `Yogies`, or to burn the `Rakshsas` to revenge his clan.
-They rather wanted him to pave a “path to peace” for the commoners.
-Because while the elite class of `Naad Yogies` were busy solving greater problems, the masses suffered the untold miseries of life that never featured in any narrative - old or new.

-He saw he must rise to make a difference in the lives of ordinary people, and being the sole heir of `Bramhrishi` - the keeper of knowledge — that was his destiny.
-He must rise above the never-ending conflicts, and the petty prejudices of his own class, and must indulge in actions that the masses expected him to render.
-He understood the idea of `Karm Yoga` though it was still beyond articulation.
-He also felt the extreme weight of the responsibility he retained, for the privileges of being `Vaśiṣṭha's` grandson must be paid back to the realm.

-For a moment, he missed his grandfather.
-He wished `Bramhrishi` was there with him, to guide him through this maze — to navigate him onto a righteous path!

 ## 7.2